paddor/crypto_box/README.md

 * lock and zero out key in arguments (possible?)
 * K&R style function definitions
-* explicit creation of key file to avoid an attacker to create a key file
-  - -K/--new-key-file
 * hex ciphertext (-H)

 ## License